Boothby Graffoe: Release U Win Tin (with Nick Pym): The Stand Comedy Club, Edinburgh, 2005

 Graffoe returned for his online series Songs & Stories that I watched in January 2021 every Thursday on a continuing basis.
 As well as performing classic songs, he chatted to guests Marcus Brigstocke, Rich Hall, Kevin Hearn (from The group Barenaked Ladies) and Adam Hills about their music and comic careers.
 He also performed brilliant solo shows and it was a joy to seem him on screen during the strange pandemic lockdown time where his enthusiasm really cheered me up.

-The great man played Headliners Comedy 20th Anniversary show in September 2021 with effortless ease with brilliant trademark songs and routines.
-The audience immediately warmed to him and listening to what he had to say roaring with laughter at his bizarre set pieces.
+The great man played Headliners Comedy 20th Anniversary show in September 2021, another online solo show in November 2021 and supported Omid Djalili on his Good Times Tour in December 2021 with effortless ease demonstrating his brilliant trademark songs and routines.
+The audiences immediately warmed to him and listening to what he had to say roaring with laughter at his bizarre set pieces.

-Graffoe is a supreme entertainer who is a wonderful comedian and it is always a great pleasure to see a unique talent on stage.
+Graffoe is a wonderful entertainer who is a brilliant comedian, and it is always a great pleasure to see a unique talent on stage and online.
 He has always made me laugh out loud with his particular style of musical comedy.